-The grant opportunity opens after the Priority List is published.
+The grant opportunity opens after the Priority and Reserve List is published.
 Applications cannot be made beforehand.
-You are invited to submit applications for priority projects.
-We publish the grant guidelines on GrantConnect and Community Grants Hub websites.
+You are invited to submit applications for priority projects included in the Priority and Reserve List.
+We publish the grant guidelines on GrantConnect and Gommunity Grants Hub (CGH) websites.